Physiotherapy and Children

 Physiotherapists working in the area of paediatrics are concerned with all aspects of Physiotherapy relating to the needs, care and wellbeing of the sick and developing child and his/her family.
-A child is defined as under-18.
+A child is defined as a person being under 18 years of age.

 Conditions Treated by a Paediatric Physiotherapist